Do your gums bleed constantly? Do they cause you tooth pain, and other dental issues?

-Dr. Freano provides periodontal therapy to treat the various stages of gum disease and will recommend appropriate treatment after a thorough exam and determination.
+Dr. Freano provides periodontal therapy to treat the various stages of gum disease.
+He and his team will recommend appropriate treatment after a thorough exam and determination.
 Treatment will vary from individual to individual depending on the stage of gum disease present.

 If you have early signs of gum disease, known as gingivitis, he may recommend more frequent dental cleanings to restore your gums to optimal health.
 If more intensive treatment is needed, Dr. Freano may recommend a deep teeth cleaning known as scaling and root planning.
 During this procedure, the dentist or hygienist will remove plaque and tartar from the deep pockets of your gums.
 Modern dentistry allows us to provide pain-free periodontal therapy treatments upon request.